blockstorm/blockstorm.github.com/pages/moderator.md

 - You really want to become moderator
   A lot of players probably do but we cannot promote everyone.
 Maybe try starting your own server where you can be owner.
 - You deserve it because...
   Again, a lot of players do.
-But we will only promote someone when we need more staff and we will chose the person we think will do the best job.
+But we will only promote someone when we need more staff and we will choose the person we think will do the best job.